DBrianKimmel/PyHouse/README.rst

 PyHouse is a home automation tool.

 See src.__init__ module for developer documentation.
+Also see the Docs directories throught the code.

 This Git repository (PyHouse) is for the software that runs PyHouse,